OpenLitterMap/openlittermap-web/README.md

 `git clone https://github.com/laravel/homestead.git ~/Homestead`

-<p>- You should now have a "Homestead" folder on your machine at </p>
+<p>You should now have a "Homestead" folder on your machine at </p>

 `~/Users/You/Homestead`

-<p>- Before turning on the VM, we are going to set up the Homestead.yaml file.
+<p>Before turning on the VM, we are going to set up the Homestead.yaml file.
 Every time you save a file, Homestead.yaml will mirror your local code and copy it to the VM which your web-server (VM) will interact with.</p>
-<p>- Open the Homestead.yaml file and add a new site and give it a database</p>
+<p>Open the Homestead.yaml file, add a new site and create a database.</p>

 ```
 ---